IBM Cloud Docs

 Block Storage for VPC provides primary boot volumes and secondary data volumes.
 Boot volumes are automatically created and attached during instance provisioning.
 Data volumes can be created and attached during instance provisioning as well, or as stand-alone volumes that you can later attach to an instance.
 To protect your data, you can use your own encryption keys or choose IBM-managed encryption.

 You pay for only the capacity that you need.
 Block Storage for VPC capacity ranges from 10 GB up to 16,000 GB for all available profiles.
-For data volumes attached to a virtual server instance, you can increase volume capacity in GB increments up to 16,000 GB capacity, depending on your volume profile.
+For data volumes that are attached to a virtual server instance, you can increase volume capacity in GB increments up to 16,000 GB capacity, depending on your volume profile.
 You can also increase or decrease IOPS for a volume that is attached to an instance.

 You can also apply user tags and access management tags to your boot and data volumes anytime.
-Add tags when you create a volume or update an existing volume with the UI, CLI, API and Terraform.
+Add tags when you create a volume or update an existing volume with the UI, CLI, API, and Terraform.
 For more information, see Tags for Block Storage for VPC volumes.

 When you create, view, or update a Block Storage for VPC volume, or restore a volume from a snapshot, the volume health state is reported in the UI, CLI, or API.
 For more information, see Block Storage for VPC volume health states.